agoel2005/accelerated-final-project/writeup.md

 | 2048 | 0.950 ms | **0.43x** |
 | 4096 | 0.378 ms | **0.58x** |

-The problem was obvious once we profiled it: we were loading sin/cos values from global memory for every single Q-K pair.
-For a 64x64 attention matrix with hdim=2048, that's 64 x 64 x 2048 = 8.4 million loads from global memory, all for values we could compute on the fly.
+This was obviously slow since we were loading sin/cos values from global memory for every single Q-K pair.
+For a 64x64 attention matrix with hdim=2048, that's 64 x 64 x 2048 = 8.4 million loads from global memory.

-### V2-V3: Trading Memory for Compute
+### V2-V3: On The Fly Computation

-Let's replace table lookups with on-the-fly computation:
+To fix this, we considered calculating the sine/cosine values on the fly:

 ```cuda
 float freq = 1.0f / powf(10000.0f, (2.0f * (d/2)) / hdim);